edaehn/bitsgalore.github.io/_posts/2020-06-30-restoring-liesbets-virtual-home.md

 ## Rendering the WARC with Pywb

 I finally verified the WARC capture by importing it in [Pywb](https://github.com/webrecorder/pywb).
 More details on this can be found in my separate [WARC capture and rendering notes](https://github.com/KBNLresearch/xs4all-resources/blob/master/doc/liesbets-atelier-warc-notes.md).
-Rendering the WARC did not result in any problems, and to illustrate this below screenshot shows one output combination of the interactive bedroom mirror:
+Rendering the WARC did not result in any problems, and to illustrate this, below screenshot shows one output combination of the interactive bedroom mirror:

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2020/06/mirror-pywb.png" alt="Mirror script screenshot">